Menifee, California: Politics

 As of October 2025, Menifee is a part of California's 41st congressional district, with Republican Ken Calvert serving as its representative.
+Following the passing of Proposition 50, Menifee was redistricted into California's 40th congressional district.

 In the California State Assembly, Menifee lies within the 63rd district and is represented by Republican Natasha Johnson.
 In the California State Senate, it is part of the 32nd district and represented by Republican Kelly Seyarto.

+In the Riverside County Board of Supervisors, Menifee falls within the 3rd District.
+Officially a non-partisan seat, it is represented by Democratic politician Chuck Washington.

 Politically, Menifee is a Republican-leaning city.
 It has voted Republican in the past four presidential elections (Romney in 2012 and Trump in 2016, 2020, & 2024).